 Remission can be partial or complete.

-Partial remission is when your dog’s symptoms improve, there is less cancer throughout the body, and possibly the tumor will shrink.2
+Partial remission is when your dog’s symptoms improve, there is less cancer throughout the body, and the tumor may shrink.2

 Complete remission is when the cancer completely regresses and can no longer be detected.1 Dogs in complete remission look just like a healthy dog that has never had cancer.

 Dr. Demian Dressler helps explain remission to a listener on DOG CANCER ANSWERS.

 Unfortunately, even though a dog in remission looks like she is totally free of cancer, there are likely still cancer cells floating around in the body.
 Down the road, the dog can relapse or come out of remission, and cancer will start causing clinical signs again.